Published on:

 • Loss of enjoyment of life

 In a sexual abuse lawsuit, most of the damages a plaintiff will get will be for pain and suffering.
 Although sexual abuse or assault can cause physical injuries, the damages from this are primarily mental pain and anguish.
-In most sexual abuse lawsuits, pain & suffering accounts for more than 80% of the damages awarded.
+In most sexual abuse lawsuits, pain and suffering accounts for more than 90% of the damages awarded.

 New Law Eliminates All Deadlines For Child Sex Abuse Lawsuits In Maryland

 The CVA also applied retroactively to revive all sex abuse claims that had previously expired under the prior statute of limitations laws.
-This meant that is someone was sexually abused by a priest back in the 1960s and their civil claim expired years ago under the prior SOL law, that claim is now revived and the victim
+This meant that if someone was sexually abused by a priest back in the 1960s and their civil claim expired years ago under the prior SOL law, that claim is now revived, and the victim

 is once again legally eligible to bring a lawsuit.